pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 * The <b>value exchange</b> part is clearly identified: the goal/need/desire of the user, and how that gets acheived/met/fulfilled

+## Step 3: Move towards minimum viable product

-3. Now you have an outline, in some form (whatever form seemed reasonable to you)
+Now you have an outline, in some form (whatever form seemed reasonable to you)

 At this stage, the story you have might have gone in one of two directions: